Traeger Smoked Spatchcock Turkey

 2. Prepare the turkey and pat it dry with some towels.

-3. Place the turkey on a cutting board and cut down the backbone.
+3. Place the turkey on a cutting board and cut down the backbone on both sides.

 4. Flip the turkey and press down on the breastbone to flatten it.